opnfv/parser/tosca2heat/README.md

 ##TOSCA To HOT Translation##
 Basic version information:
-1. tosca-paser is based the version of 0.5 in openstack community
+1. tosca-paser is based on the stable version of 0.6 in openstack community;
-2. heat-translator is based the version of 0.5 in openstack community
+2. heat-translator is based on the stable version of 0.5 in openstack community;
-3. the last bugs from openstack is at July 7, 2016.
+3. refer to the file of diff_file_list.rst for the detail difference between parser and upstream project.